guilatrova/latrovacommits-articles/posts/2019/post.md

 I don't want to worry about having any free space in pen drives or bothering to carry them around.
 I like having my data always available to me no matter where I am.
 I decided to go with AWS S3 for this.

 **2. Customizable**
 It should be extremely easy to add and remove system paths from my backup.
-I decided to go by setting up a list of variables, that would follow the most simple format possible:
+I decided to go by setting up a list of variables that would follow the most simple format possible:

 ```yaml
 {